Q: Where is the Faculty of Science office located?

 Q: What happens if I miss a final exam?

 If you miss (or are planning to miss) a final exam, you must contact your home faculty in order to apply for a deferred exam.
 If the Faculty of Science is your home faculty, you will need to alert us within two business days of the missed exam in order to have your deferral request reviewed.
-Therefore, your first step should be to contact our office as soon as possible to set up an appointment with an Advisor (see “How do I schedule an appointment with a Science Advisor?”).
-If you missed your exam due to a medical reason, you will be required to obtain medical documentation that covers you for the date of the missed exam and bring it with you to your advising appointment.
+Therefore, your first step should be to contact our office as soon as possible at 204-474-8256.
+If you missed your exam due to a medical reason, you will not be required to obtain medical documentation at this time.
 If you missed your exam due to a compassionate reason (ie. the passing of a loved one), you will be required to provide documentation such as an obituary, funeral program, or death certificate.
 For all other deferred exam requests (ex. religious observance, participation in specific scholastic and athletic events, etc.), you will be required to provide documentation and/or a written statement explaining why you missed (or will be missing) your final exam.
 Please be advised that deferring a final exam is a privilege that may not always be approved, and you may be required to provide further documentation upon the request of your Advisor.
 For more information on deferred exams, please contact the Faculty of Science office.

 Q: I’m nearing the end of my degree and hope to graduate soon.
 What should I do now?

 Congratulations!
-If you would like to confirm that you will meet the requirements to graduate on your chosen date, you should schedule an appointment with an Academic Advisor to do a graduation check.
-Alternatively, if your program is currently available in UM Achieve, you can complete a degree audit to find out your graduation requirements (see “How do I know which courses I need to take to meet my degree requirements?”).
+If you would like to confirm that you will meet the requirements to graduate on your chosen date, you should complete a degree audit in UM Achieve (see “How do I know which courses I need to take to meet my degree requirements?”).
 The next thing you will need to do is declare your graduation date.
 This can be done in Aurora by selecting “Declare Graduation Date” under the “Declarations” section.
 For all other inquiries related to graduation declaration and degree requirements, please contact the Faculty of Science office.